dgaydukov/cert-aws/sa/files/sa.md

 4. ssh to ec2, install java, copy your jar file, and run it passing all env vars Quite a lot for a start.
 Imagine if we have a tool where you can just say that you want java app, mysql db, set env vars and upload jar file, and all infra would be built for you.
 Welcome beanstalk - aws service where you can say what you want and beanstalk will build all infrastructure for you (using CloudFormation under the hood).
 After successful deployment you can see your rds/ec2/elb and configure them separately.
-Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
+Beanstalk - PaaS that manage deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.
 It keeps the provisioning of building blocks (EC2/RDS/ELB/Auto Scaling/CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code.
 You simply upload a `.war/.jar` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
 Yet developer has a right to manage all infrastructure provided by beanstalk.
-Keep in mind that for prod deployment it's better to use your own CloudFormation script and manage infra with it, eb is good for testing purposes, PoC.
+Keep in mind that for prod deployment it's better to use your own CloudFormation script and manage infra with it, EB is good for testing purposes, PoC.
 With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use Corretto as jdk (same true for other popular env like node.js/tomcat and so on..)
 You can use EB with Docker:
 * single - you deploy docker file or built image.
 Use this when you want one docker per ec2 instance.
 If docker instance crushed/killed EB would restart it automatically.
-* multicontainer - in this case eb would manage ecs cluster for you.
-So you don't need to manually create ecs and decide how many nodes should be running there.
+* multicontainer - in this case eb would manage ECS cluster for you.
+So you don't need to manually create ECS and decide how many nodes should be running there.
 Although most popular platform are supported, if you want to use new platform you can:
 * use custom image - complete 3 steps:
     * create ec2 form one of eb ami (when create ec2 type beanstalk and choose your ami), ssh to it and do any modification, then create snapshot and ami from it